 On the gentle shores of Lake Windermere, one of England’s most beautiful, the busses arrived late at night with 300 of these children.
 As the busses spilled them into our arms they were talking.
 Talking, talking, talking, a frenzy of talking horror.
 They had lived a cadenza of horror that would have finished off any of us, and it was as if they wanted to give us their credentials by talking.
 It was a nightmare.
 There was no stemming the flood.
 Excitedly, but unemotionally, they rattled off their tales, while without the slightest unruliness they did what they were told: undressed, were inspected by the doctors, waited, had baths, went to bed.

-The work in the camp – which was to last for four months – was directed by Oskar Friedmann (1903-1958) a German social worker and psychoanalyst who had initially trained as a teacher.
-Another key figure was Alice Goldberger the former superindent at Anna Freud’s Hampstead Nurseries (Freud 1951).
+The work in the camp – which was to last four months – was directed by Oskar Friedmann (1903-1958) a Jewish German social worker and psychoanalyst who had initially trained as a teacher.
+Another key figure was Alice Goldberger – the former superintendent at Anna Freud’s Hampstead Nurseries (Freud 1951).
 Friedmann had spent time in a concentration camp himself and had a concern with the welfare of children.
-(As a child he had been placed in an orphanage and had experienced a very difficult time until he moved to another) (Winnicott 1959).
-Now a Jewish refugee from Berlin, Friedmann had been working with The Central British Fund for German Jewry providing mental health care for young refugees.
+As a child, he had been placed in an orphanage and had experienced an exceedingly tough time until he moved to another (Winnicott 1959).
+Now a refugee from Berlin, Friedmann had been working with The Central British Fund for German Jewry providing mental health care for young refugees.
 ‘He passionately believed it would be possible to bring these children, who had witnessed such extreme horrors, back into civilised society and he made it his mission to do so’ (World Jewish Relief 2020).
 Anna Freud helped to develop the approach taken with the younger children and worked with the group of six after they left Windemere (see Anna Freud with Sophie Dann 1951).

 The overall approach to rehabilitation taken in the reception camp was that it would be useless to try to enforce orders.